 We operate in several different countries outside the U.S., most notably the U.K. and Canada, and historically, approximately 15-20% of our revenue has been denominated in currencies other than the U.S. dollar.
-For the year ended December 31, 2022, \$123.0 million of our revenue was denominated in currencies other than the U.S. dollar.
+For the year ended December 31, 2023, \$109.9 million of our revenue was denominated in currencies other than the U.S. dollar.
 Portions of our expenses, assets and liabilities are denominated in non-U.S. dollar currencies as well.
 Because our consolidated financial statements are presented in U.S. dollars, we must translate non-U.S. dollar denominated revenues, income and expenses, as well as assets and liabilities, into U.S. dollars at exchange rates in effect during or at the end of each reporting period.
 Accordingly, increases or decreases in the value of the U.S. dollar against other currencies may affect our business, financial condition and results of operations.
 As we increase the extent of our international operations, such foreign currency exchange rate fluctuations could make it more difficult to detect underlying trends in our business and results of operations, such as our margins and cash flows.
 Foreign currency exchange rate fluctuations may also adversely impact third-party vendors we rely on for services, which may be passed along to us in the form of price increases.
-In recent years, external events, such as Brexit, the COVID-19 pandemic, the conflict between Russia and Ukraine, uncertainty regarding actual and potential shifts in U.S. and foreign trade, economic and other policies and the passage of U.S. tax reform legislation, have caused significant volatility in currency exchange rates, especially among the U.S. dollar, the pound sterling and the euro, and these or other external events may continue to cause such volatility.
+In recent years, external events, such as Brexit, the COVID-19 pandemic, international conflicts (such as the ongoing conflicts in Ukraine and the Middle East), uncertainty regarding actual and potential shifts in U.S. and foreign trade, economic and other policies and the passage of U.S. tax reform legislation, have caused significant volatility in currency exchange rates, especially among the U.S. dollar, the pound sterling and the euro, and these or other external events may continue to cause such volatility.